IshmaelRogers/Localization/KalmanFilter/Readme.md

    Mean and variance
    ---

-   A gaussian is charactterized by two parameters
+   A gaussian is characterized by two parameters

-   mean (mue) - the most probable occurrence. variance (sigma^2) - the width of the curve,
+   mean (mue) - represents the most probable occurrence. variance (sigma^2) - represents the width of the curve

-   *Unimodal - implies a single peak present in the distribution.
+   NOTE: Unimodal - implies a single peak present in the distribution.

    Gaussian distributions are frequently abbreviated as: